Foreign guests to stay with local residents during Pravasi Bharatiya Divas meet in Indore | Politics

 “Nearly 100 local residents have given permission to host foreign guests at their residences and that means about 200 can stay with them,” the official said.

-Foreign guests coming from the USA, the UK, the United Arab Emirates, Qatar, Bahrain, Kuwait, Oman, Myanmar, Mauritius, Fiji and other countries can stay with these local hosts, he said.
+Foreign guests coming from the US, the UK, the United Arab Emirates, Qatar, Bahrain, Kuwait, Oman, Myanmar, Mauritius, Fiji and other countries can stay with these local hosts, he said.

-Indore collector Dr Ilayaraja T said, “We are expecting around 3,000 foreign guests and have made arrangements for their stay in hotels as well as with local residents so that they can enjoy their hospitality and get abreast with local culture and traditions.''
-He informed that during the three-day convention, guidelines and protocols issued by the Centre and the state government related to COVID-19 will be followed strictly.
+Indore Collector Dr Ilayaraja T said, “We are expecting around 3,000 foreign guests and have made arrangements for their stay in hotels as well as with local residents so that they can enjoy their hospitality and get abreast with local culture and traditions.''
+During the three-day convention, guidelines and protocols issued by the Centre and the state government related to COVID-19 will be strictly followed, he said.

 Suriname President Chandrika Prasad Santokhi and his Guyana counterpart Dr Mohammad Irfaan Ali will attend the inaugural function on January 9, official sources told PTI in Bhopal.

-Santokhi will be the special guest of honour, while Dr Irfaan will be the chief guest of the biennial programme, said the sources.
+Santokhi will be the special guest of honour, while Dr Irfaan will be the chief guest of the biennial programme, they said.

 President Murmu will deliver the valedictory address on January 10, they said.

-Several Union ministers and Madhya Pradesh Chief Minister Chouhan will be among those who will attend the event, said the sources.
+Several Union ministers and Madhya Pradesh CM Chouhan will be among those who will attend the event, said the sources.

 The main programme will be preceded by Youth Pravasi Bharatiya Divas which will be held on January 8 and attended by Union Minister of Youth Affairs and Sport Anurag Thakur, External Affairs Minister S Jaishankar and other dignitaries.